 a woodland plant (Paris quadrifolia) of the lily family, with yellowish-green flowers, similar to the trillium, but having its leaves and flower parts in fours instead of threes

-Origin of herb ParisMedieval Latin herba paris, literally probably , herb of a pair (; from Classical Latin herba, herb + paris, gen. of par, a pair: see par, in allusion to even number of flower parts): assoc. with Paris by folk etymology
+Origin of herb ParisMedieval Latin herba paris, literally probably , herb of a pair (; from Classical Latin herba, herb + paris, genitive of par, a pair: see par, in allusion to even number of flower parts): associated, association with Paris by folk etymology

 Origin of herb ParisProbably Medieval Latin herba paris, herb of a pair (perhaps a reference to the two pairs of leaves on the whorl) : Latin herba, herb + Latin paris, genitive of pār, equal; see par.